jagodin/coinmarketcal-node-wrapper/README.md

 Get your API key from https://coinmarketcal.com/en/api.

-Initialize object with your APi key.
+Initialize object with your API key.

 ```
 const coinmarketcal = new CoinMarketCal('YOUR_API_KEY')